icebob/moleculer-java-site/src/middlewares.md

 The "config" contains all annotations of the `Action`, [converted](actions.html#converting-java-annotations-to-platform-independent-properties) to a `Tree` (~= JSON) object.
+`Middleware` functions can perform the following tasks:

+- Execute any code.
+- Make changes to the request and the response objects.
+- End the request-response cycle.
+- Call the next **local or remote** `Action` or `Middleware` in the stack.

 ```java
 public class MyMiddleware extends Middleware {